SeismicSource/sourcespec/README.md

 ## Description
-The source_spec package is made of three codes:
+The SourceSpec package is made of three codes:

  - source_spec
  - source_model